-Michaela is Director and Principal Investigator of Understanding Society: the UK Household Longitudinal Study.
-She is Professor of Longitudinal Research and also a Visiting Professor at the Institute of Health and Wellbeing at the University of Glasgow.
+Michaela is Professor of Longitudinal Research and the Director and Principal Investigator of Understanding Society: the UK Household Longitudinal Study.
 Before joining ISER, Michaela was a Programme Leader, and Research Project Director of the West of Scotland Twenty-07 Study, at the MRC/CSO Social and Public Health Sciences Unit, Glasgow.
 She has also worked at Queen Mary University of London, East London and City Health Authority, the London School of Economics and the King’s Fund.
 Michaela studied economics at the University of Bath, and health policy and epidemiology, as well as a PGCAP, at the University of London, and gained her PhD, on income and health, from the University of Glasgow.

 Social inequalities in health at different life stages